oooutlk/trees/README.md

   The methods for adding or removing child tree at the front/back of a node’s children list are guaranteed constant time.
 Accessing, inserting or removing nodes in any position are linear time.

-  All public interfaces are safe.
+  The `potted` trees constructed in batch mode can randomly access the child nodes in constant time.

+  The library users does not need any `unsafe` code to use this library.

 - Notation

-  A compact notation of tree construction has been developed by overloading sub and div operators.
-It makes complex tree composition look like literal expression, reducing a bit of syntax noise.
+  Tow compact notations of tree construction has been developed by overloading sub and div operators.
+They make complex tree composition look like literal expression, reducing a bit of syntax noise.

+  The first notation is using operator overloading.
+Using operator '-' to express sibling relationship, and '/' to express parent-child relationship.
+  Something like `root /( first_child - second_child )`.

+  The second notation is using Rust tuple, something like `( root, first_child, second_child )`.

   See the example section for more.

 # Implementations

-Currently this library provides only two slightly different trees, both implemented in raw-pointer-linked nodes.
+Currently this library provides three different trees, implemented in raw-pointer-linked or vec-backed nodes.

 - `linked::singly`
   Two pointers per node.
 Hold no size infomation.
 Note that constant time `pop_back` is not supported.

 - `linked::singly`
   Four pointers plus two `u32`s per node.
 Hold children count and node count.

+- `potted`
+  Seven `u32`s per node.
+Hold children count, node count and adjoined children count.

 # Prominent types